davehorner/uxn-st/README.md

 ## How to use

-All the files in the `wav` directory match the paths in `uxn` and are there to help you choose the samples you like.

 The files in `uxn` are split into two directories:

 * the `11025` files are sampled at 11.025 kHz and should be played in Uxn at two octaves below middle C for their natural pitch, in other words, by writing `#24` to `pitch` instead of `#3c`; and